 One reason for all the high praise is the Twin Cities’ passion for innovation.
 In ranking after ranking, Minneapolis/Saint Paul corporations, including giants Ecolab, General Mills, Medtronic, 3M, and Cargill, are touted as the most innovative, admired companies in the world.
 This relationship with consumers fosters a robust network of suppliers and helps contribute to the dynamic global marketplace.

-The latest research from TechAmerica shows Minnesota as home to more than 120,000 tech workers with a total payroll of nearly $10 billion.
-These jobs are well compensated at an average wage of $79,200 – 74% more than the state’s average private sector wage.
+The latest research from CompTIA shows Minnesota as home to nearly 142,000 tech workers with a total payroll of over $13 billion.
+These jobs are well compensated at an average wage of $95,900 – 79% more than the state’s average private sector wage.
 Within the next decade, Minnesota is forecasted to host nearly 200,000 technology jobs, not including those in the health-care sector, and MHTA is here to help.

-Students looking to gain experience at a Minnesota technology company can also find opportunities through MHTA’s SciTechsperience Internship Program and the iSeek Internship web portal.
+Students looking to gain experience at a Minnesota technology company can also find opportunities through MHTA’s SciTechsperience Internship Program.